abdulqshabbir/code-wars/README.md

 ## Lessons Learned from takeAWalk
 I learned that when only movement in the up, down, right, left directions is allowed, one can use two independent variables to keep track of left-right or up-down motion separately.

+## Lessons Learned from persistance
+I learned how to use recursion on an unfamilar problem.